 Massachusetts, like many other states, unfortunately, maintains a continuing statutory bias against motorcyclists injured in connection with a motor vehicle-related incident.
 That bias is best exemplified by the statutory denial of medical treatment and wage reimbursement to motorcyclists injured or killed as a result of a motor vehicle-related accident.

-In Massachusetts, an operator of a motorcycle who suffers injuries as a result of a collision with a fellow cyclist or automobile operator is legally ineligible to receive “Personal Injury Protection” benefits, also known as “no fault” benefits, as a result of the incident.
+In Massachusetts, an operator of a motorcycle who suffers injuries as a result of a collision with a fellow cyclist or automobile operator is legally ineligible to receive “Personal Injury Protection” benefits, also known as “no fault” benefits, as a result of the motorcycle incident.
 In simple terms, this means that an innocent motorcycle operator, who suffers injuries on account of the negligence of another motor vehicle operator, does not receive the otherwise immediate reimbursement of medical expenses and lost earnings that a similarly situated automobile operator would receive under like circumstances.

 - Head Injury- Concussions and brain damage often occurs upon impact.
 The risk of serious injury and death is greatly reduced by wearing a helmet, especially one with a faceguard for added protection.

 - Broken & Fractured Bones- These are very common, especially at the joints, including the shoulder and pelvis.